dg1234uk/garmin-fpl-to-skydemon/README.md

 ## Dependencies

-Both scripts rely on Node.js and the `xml2js` library for XML and JSON conversions.
+The scripts rely on Node.js and the `xml2js` library for XML and JSON conversions.
 They also use a `utils.js` utility module providing helper functions for ensuring directory existence, file extension filtering, file reading and writing, and error logging.

 ### `utils.js`